Hip Revision Surgery in Birmingham

 The Operation

 Every hip revision is planned individually.
 Pre-operative workup includes blood tests (CRP, ESR, white cell count), hip aspiration if infection is suspected, weight-bearing X-rays, and CT scanning for templating.
 The surgical approach takes into account the location of previous incisions, the condition of soft tissues, and the planned reconstruction.
+Surgery is performed under spinal or general anaesthetic, chosen with a specialist anaesthetist; our guide to spinal versus general anaesthetic explains the options.

 Implant Removal and Bone Preparation